Best Things To Do in Albarracin, the Most Beautiful Town in Spain

 And well, as I mentioned before, we visited the entire town strolling through its streets, having coffee in the bars that we liked the most or stopping in the middle of the wall to take a photo.

-The Casa de la Julianeta, dating from the 14th century, is one of the best-preserved examples of traditional medieval architecture in the region.
+The Casa de la Julianeta, dating from the 14th century, is one of the region’s best-preserved examples of traditional medieval architecture.

 The old house was built with plaster and wood, standard materials of the time, with an unusual shape at the top that makes room for the small street below.